Gavin Evans has written a pseudo-scientific book, Black Brain, White Brain: Is Intelligence Skin Deep?

 As if this proves that such genes don’t exist.
 We don’t know the precise genes that determine eye color, height, and skin color, so do those genes also not exist?

 Evans will have to eat his words when researchers in this century prove which genes determine intelligence for our species.
-Those who think/hope that those genes will never found or understood severely underestimate the progress of genetic research.
+Those who think/hope that those genes will never be found or understood severely underestimate the progress of genetic research.

 South Africa